natea/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 Overview
 ********************************

-Students and staff use course discussions to share ideas, exchange views, and consider different viewpoints.
+Students and staff use course discussions to share ideas, exchange views, consider different viewpoints, and ask questions.
 In a discussion, there are three hierarchical levels of interaction.

 * A *post* is the first level of interaction.
 A post opens a new subject.
 Posts are often posed as questions, either to start a conversation or to surface an issue that requires some action.
+When you add a post, you categorize it as a **Question** or as a **Discussion**.

 * A *response* is the second level of interaction.
 A response is a reply made directly to a post to provide a solution or continue the conversation.